ethereum-node/merchantApi/README.md

 }
 ```

 **callbackHash** is used to verify that the call is really originated from the Ownbit Platform.
-The merchant side should recompute the callbackHash, and compare the one received in the request, to make sure the call is from Ownbit.
+The merchant side should recompute the callbackHash, and compare with the one received in the request, to make sure the call is from Ownbit.
 The computing algorithm is as follows:

 > callbackHash = SHA256(walletId+":"+orderId+":"+orderPrice+":"+txHash+":"+coinType+":"+amount+":"+paymentStatus+":"+confirmations+":"+rbf+":"+apiKey)
 > In above example, if apiKey = 11f9eaff08754dac910d744449b7a377, walletId = r89fdk3mrf1d